Tech Revolution in Pakistan Transforms A Province

 Due to the exciting hands-on training, workshops and world-renowned speakers from the business startup and tech communities, the tech conference has gained popularity.
 It has brought together 500 people and reached a potential 1.2 million through global social media channels, says the World Bank.

 It is only through these conferences and events that a broader strategy for generating employment opportunities can be created, which ultimately reaches its goal of instilling pride in the local youth.
-Only through support from the community can innovation, entrepreneurship and financing fund the future for technology.
+Only through support from the community can innovation, entrepreneurship and financing fund the future for the tech revolution in Pakistan.

 – Nikki Schaffer